 By Suhasini Srinivasaragavan

-A CSO report released on March 1st shows an overall reduction in unemployment levels.
-However, on average, more women are still unemployed than men.
+A CSO report released on 1 March showed an overall reduction in unemployment levels.
+However, the report added that on average, more women are still unemployed than men.

-Ciaran Nugent, an economist with the Nevin Economic Research Institute, says that the unemployment rate has been coming down and is at a “good level”, adding, “not quite record level, but close to.”
+However, in total, 116,500 persons are unemployed as per the latest data, an improvement of close to 6,000 since this time last year.
+Ciarán Nugent, an economist with the Nevin Economic Research Institute said that the unemployment rate has been coming down and is at a “good level”.

-“There’s always a gap between men and women, and there’s especially a big gap in Ireland as compared to other European countries”, says Nugent, adding that this gap widens when families have children.
+“There’s always a gap between men and women, and there’s especially a big gap in Ireland as compared to other European countries,” said Mr Nugent, adding that this gap widens when families have children.
 “Women in their thirties or forties tend to drop out of the labour market”.
-He says that familial roles in Ireland are still highly gendered.
+He said that this is because familial roles in Ireland are still highly gendered.

 Childrearing is an economic activity, according to many sociologists.
-Nugent says that “economics as a discipline tends not to look at motherhood as an economic activity because there is no clear monetary value to it”.
-However, he adds that “there is obviously an economic value to raising children as they are producing future workers.
+Mr Nugent said that “economics as a discipline tends not to look at motherhood as an economic activity because there is no clear monetary value to it”.
+However, he added that “there is obviously an economic value to raising children as they are producing future workers.
 They are training and socialising future workers…this is clearly a very valuable”.

-“This is unfortunately also the case in calculating GDP as well”, he says.
+“This is unfortunately also the case in calculating GDP as well”, Mr Nugent said.

 Mr Nugent pointed out that “the unemployment rate does not actually count all those who are unemployed, rather only the people who are actively seeking work”.
 He added that “men are more likely to be seeking work than women”, adding to flaws in the composition of many statistical reports.